 Choosing a Program

 Next, start looking at programs.
 There are LOTS of them out there.
-The USA Gap Year Fairs website is the most comprehensive list of programs based in the US.
+The USA Gap Year Fairs website offers a list of programs based in the US.
 Here is a blog post that will help you find the options quickly and narrow the choices to those that look like the best fit.
 Ideally, you’ll have a shortlist of 3-5 programs.

 The final stage of choosing the right program is determining which among your finalists is the highest quality.
-There is not currently an organization that ranks programs based on quality and safety.
-However, if you know what to look for, it’s fairly easy to tell which of your final choices is best.
-A phone call to each of your top choice programs will help you understand which will be the safest, highest quality, and best fit.
+You can find a list of gap year programs accredited for high program quality and safety by the American Gap Association.
+Additionally, you’ll find gap year programs reviewed by students and parents at GoOverseas.com.
+Finally, a phone call to each of your top choice programs will help you understand which will be the safest, highest quality, and best fit.

 * Learn more about determining safety and quality in our blog post: Making the Right Gap Year Choice.